pravega/pravega/docs/pravega-concepts.md

 Tier 1 Storage is used to make writing to Streams fast and durable and to make sure reading from the tail of a Stream is as fast as possible.
-Tier 1 Storage is based on the open sourced Distributed Log implementation from Twitter, which encapsulates Apache Bookkeeper.
+Tier 1 Storage is based on the open source Apache BookKeeper Project.
 Though not essential, we presume that the Tier 1 Storage will be typically implemented on faster SSDs or even non-volatile RAM.

 Tier 2 Storage provides a highly-scalable, high-throughput cost-effective storage.
 We expect this tier to be typically deployed on spinning disks.
 Pravega